rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 Authors: Romain Pellerin
 Summary: Tutorial about how I motorized my IKEA Starska standing desk

+**UPDATE March 2024: the V2 of this project is finally coming together.
+Scroll all the way down to read about it!**

 I got really tired of turning the crank of my IKEA Starska standing desk multiple times a day.
 Not only this is tedious, but also I can't keep on typing or using my mouse while doing so.
 And if I'm in a meeting, I look stupid.
 So I decided to motorize it.
 I know IKEA already sells an electrical version of it with a motor, but it's 200 euros more expensive and I already had one desk.
 Plus I like challenges!

 After hours of googling and reading various blog posts (see the bottom of this page for links), after days spent waiting for all my orders to arrive, after minutes of tinkering, I finally got a working prototype!